fabcoins-dot-info/fabcoins.info/_data/devdocs/en/guides/wallets.md

 integer (*i*) value.
-This child public key is the same public key which would be created by the `point()` function if you added the *i* value to the original (parent) private key and then found the remainder of that sum divided by a global constant used by all Bitcoin software (*p*):
+This child public key is the same public key which would be created by the `point()` function if you added the *i* value to the original (parent) private key and then found the remainder of that sum divided by a global constant used by all Fabcoin software (*p*):

 {% endautocrossref %}